 How Does Appropriation Impact in the ELT Classroom Environment

-It should also be remembered that we don’t necessarily hear or indeed say words in isolation, rather the words are part of a wider meaning we are trying to get across or to comprehend, for example right versus wrong or good versus bad, and therefore teaching a language to learners should involve activities that give the students chances not just to participate and answer word by word, but with more meaningful participation where they may join or express meaning through cooperation.
+You should remember that we don’t necessarily hear or indeed say words in isolation.
+Rather, the words are part of a wider meaning we are trying to get across or to comprehend, for example, right versus wrong or good versus bad, and therefore teaching a language to learners should involve activities that give the students chances not just to participate and answer word by word, but with more meaningful participation where they may join or express meaning through cooperation.
 Cowley (2012) called this skillful linguistic action whereby the knowledge gained is dynamic and usable.

 Appropriation is not a one-way street.
 Whilst students will appropriate from a learning perspective, the same should be true of a teacher.
 They too must develop their skills as educators and learning from those more experienced and skilled than themselves, by for example trying to mirror and refine their mentor's techniques in their own classrooms.

 Levels of appropriation on the part of students can also vary depending upon receptiveness to the techniques being employed by the teacher, and indeed by the perceived personality of the teacher.
 Students are impacted by the institutions within which they study - the social norms and the rules for example.
 Getting students to even stand up or form a group can be problematic and not generally accepted as a day-to-day norm in some parts of the world.